3liodeh/solar_detect_task/README.md

-## 🚀 Project: Developing an Object Instance Segmentation Model using YOLOv11s
+## 🚀 Object Instance Segmentation Using YOLOv11s and a 10 Image Dataset

 ## 🌟 Project Overview